Face Coverings and Mask Usage at the Ranch

 Throughout the COVID-19 pandemic the Ranch has learned a lot about how to keep Ranchers and staff safe.
 Our plan is to apply all of the safety and infection control measures we have learned to Ranch Camp.

 We will be having six sessions of Camp with 20 Campers per week.
 The plan is to have four teams made up of five Campers each.
-Each team will be assigned to one of the four individual buildings we use for camp lodging.
+Only 10 campers will be assigned to one of the two individual buildings we use for camp lodging.

-COVID-19 Testing and Vaccination Requirements to Attend Camp
+COVID-19 Testing and Vaccination Screening Requirements to Attend Camp

 One of the following must be true to attend camp: